nus-cs2113-AY2122S1/ip/docs/README.md

 5. _Tired_ is up and running!
 Enjoy the app!

 ## Quick Start
-_Tired_ will greet you with reluctance upon startup.
+_Tired_ will greet you with reluctance upon startup:
 ````
     ┌────────────────────────────────────────────────────────────────────┐
     │ Load file: not found.                                              │